Weather Whiplash: Big Change Follows Springlike Stretch

 “It’s a roller coaster ride here in the Northeast," said AccuWeather On-Air Meteorologist Brittany Boyer.
 "You could actually call it weather whiplash.
 It’s going to go from feeling like spring to feeling like winter."

-Rain and showers are tapering off Thursday morning, but there will be a chance for sprinkles through the early afternoon on a mostly cloudy and brisk day with a high temperature in the mid 40s.
+Rain and showers are tapering off Thursday morning, but there will be a chance for sprinkles through the early afternoon on a mostly cloudy and brisk day with a high temperature in the mid 40s, according to the National Weather Service.

 Wind will be out of the northwest at around 15 mph, with gusts as high as 30 miles per hour on April Fools' Day.